-The Tulsa Artist Fellowship (TAF) recognizes excellent artists and writers and provides them the resources to live and work in Tulsa and contribute to its vital visual and literary art scene.
-The TAF provides an unrestricted stipend of $20,000, free housing and workspace to visual and literary artists.
+The Tulsa Artist Fellowship (TAF) recognizes excellent visual and literary artists and provides them the resources to live and work in Tulsa and contribute to its vital visual and literary art scene.
+The TAF provides an unrestricted stipend of $20,000, housing and workspace to visual and literary artists.
 The TAF encourages artists from all across the country to apply and requires all fellows to reside in Tulsa, Oklahoma for the duration of the fellowship.

 The application for the 2019 class of Tulsa Artist Fellows will be available on January 1, 2018.